Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 - Working with the [[Board of Directors]]/[[General Circle]] to develop novel and effective ways of working.
 - Holding the space and linking between RND/Cosmos, Validators, enDAOed communities, the Regen Registry and ultimatly land stewards.
 - Building educational and ethical capacity within the larger Network.
+- Peer sourced performance reviews

 ### What
-- Bi-weekly community call presenting organisational/network roundup to the community.
+- Community call presenting organisational/network roundup to the community.
+	- What:
+	- When:
 - Working with the [[General Circle]] to maintain and develop organisational culture while maintaining congruence around incentives, rewards, perks, health insurance, 'regeneration time' etc
 - Assisting the [[General Circle]] to audit the Network organisation structure and using these inputs to develop a [[Distributed Governance Implementation plan]]
 - Facillitating meetings / workshops to help increase resolution on domains/roles and helping to integrate them with review structures.